jenkinsci/quali-torque-plugin/README.md

 4) Restart jenkins

-## Configuring CloudShell in Jenkins
+## Configuring CS18 in Jenkins
 1) Navigate to the main Jenkins settings page

-2) Fill all fields under "cloudshell connection" section.
+2) Fill all fields under "CS18 connection" section.

 ![Alt text](Pics/global_settings.png?raw=true)

 ### Pipeline support (Workflow)
-The "createSandbox" and "deleteSandbox" steps provide an easy way to control the lifecycle of CloudShell sandboxes.
+The "startSandbox" and "endandbox" steps provide an easy way to control the lifecycle of CS18 sandboxes.
 You can use these steps to create a sandbox, execute some test code on it, then delete it.

 ### Pipeline Scope Example: